-Students create designed solutions for each of the prescribed technologies contexts suitable for identified needs or opportunities.
-They suggest criteria for success, including sustainability considerations and use these to evaluate their ideas and designed solutions.
-They combine design ideas and communicate these to audiences using graphical representation techniques and technical terms.
-Students record project plans including production processes.
-They select and use appropriate technologies and techniques correctly and safely to produce designed solutions.
+Students create designed solutions for each of the prescribed technologies contexts based on an evaluation of needs or opportunities.
+They develop criteria for success, including sustainability considerations, and use these to judge the suitability of their ideas and designed solutions and processes.
+They create and adapt design ideas, make considered decisions and communicate to different audiences using appropriate technical terms and a range of technologies and graphical representation techniques.
+Students apply project management skills to document and use project plans to manage production processes.
+They independently and safely produce effective designed solutions for the intended purpose.